Eventonomy

 Pro - Custom email templates require Eventonomy Pro.

-Eventonomy Pro lets you customize the subject line and body of the four main transactional emails.
-Every template ships with a sensible default - you can edit any field or leave it as-is.
+Eventonomy Pro lets you customize the subject line and body of five of Eventonomy's emails.
+Every template ships with a sensible default; you can edit any field or leave it as-is.
 Placeholders let you inject dynamic event and attendee data into each message.

 What You Will Learn